tardate/LittleModelArt/projects/SciFiAndFantasy/TydiriumStrobe/Module/README.md

 ## Notes

-In [LEAP#589](../) I figured out the navigation strobe pattern for the Tydirium shuttle and demonstrated it with a freeform circuit.
+In [Tydirium Strobe](https://modelart.tardate.com/projects/scifiandfantasy/tydiriumstrobe/) I figured out the navigation strobe pattern for the Tydirium shuttle and demonstrated it with a freeform circuit.

 This project describes a variation of the circuit on a small module/board that could be used to add the LED flashing pattern to existing LED wiring.